What Is Search Intent?

 So I rewrote this post from scratch.
 Specifically, I did my best to make my content a 1:1 match for Search Intent.

 The result?
-This post that outlined a 9-step SEO strategy.
+This post that outlined an effective SEO strategy.

 No new backlinks.
 No SEO tricks.
 I just made my content a good fit for Keyword Intent.
 And Google took care of the rest.